Skip to content

 Edge Cases

-• No server() fieldsserializeForClient() returns the same data as serialize().
-Adoption is incremental.
+• No clientSchema declaredserializeForClient() returns the same data as serialize().
+Adoption is incremental — a state with no server/client divergence can stay as a plain schema.